christiancadieux/kubequery-postgres/README.md

 ## Example queries

 Note: The strings have been obfuscated.
+Query time is ~300ms.

 ```
 # PODS BY REGIONS